mattriese/react-boilerplate-bttf/docs/README.md

 1. Open [localhost:3000](http://localhost:3000) to see it in action.

-    - Add a Github username to see Redux and Redux Sagas in action: effortless async state updates and side effects are now yours :)
+    - Add a Github newQuote to see Redux and Redux Sagas in action: effortless async state updates and side effects are now yours :)
     - Edit the file at `./app/components/Header/index.js` so that the text of the `<Button>` component reads "Features!!!"...
 [Hot Module Reloading](https://webpack.js.org/guides/hot-module-replacement/) gives